-Hogenakkal Falls located in Dharmapuri district of Tamil Nadu is often referred to as Niagara of India.
-At Hogenakkal, the river Kaveri creates numerous waterfalls which is treat to watch.
+Hogenakkal Falls at Dharmapuri district of Tamil Nadu is often referred to as Niagara of India.
+At Hogenakkal, the river Kaveri creates numerous waterfalls which are treated to watch.
 I visited this water falls few years ago with my friends and I wanted to show the beauty to Thilak, but this trip was a major disappointment for us.

 Since we did not have any plans for this weekend, we decided to go to Hogenakkal.
 We did not plan like how we do normally.
 However, we decided on two things.
-First, mode of transport will be bike for this 300 km ride (to-and-fro), instead of train, bus, or car.
+First, the mode of transport will be the bike for this 300 km ride (to-and-fro), instead of train, bus, or car.
 Second, we decided not to take the usual highway route.
 Our finalized route was the less taken route of Kanakapura road.
 The most traveled route from Bangalore to Hogenakkal is: Bangalore > Hosur > Krishnagiri > Dharmapuri > Hogenakkal.
 Though it is a longer route (174 km), since you can travel in AH 43 (a well maintained National Highway) till Dharmapuri, people prefer this route.
 Because of this highway, lesser time is enough though the distance is longer.
-But, for both of us, highways are boring.
+But, for both of us, the highways are boring.
 So, the route we chose was via Bangalore > Kanakapura > Anchetty > Hogenakkal.
-We were sure that the road till Kanakapura is well maintained, but we were not sure of the road after that.
+We were sure that the road condition is good till Kanakapura.
+We were not sure of the road after that.

 Hardly any vehicle was travelling in that road.
 We both absolutely loved the ride.

 After some distance, the road took a different terrain and we were travelling in the middle of a forest.
 This terrain was only for a small distance and again the lonely road continued through small villages.
 After crossing Anchetty, when we were nearing Hogenakkal, there was a small ghat section.
 The view from this place was amazing.